jodiedoubleday/newromney/takePart.md

 **PLEASE NOTE THAT ROADS IN THE AREA WILL BE CLOSED FROM 10.15 AM TO ALLOW THE PARADE TO TAKE PLACE.
 THEY WILL REOPEN AS THE PARADE PASSES**

-The Parade Assembly Point will the Car Park at the entrance to the Marsh Academy Leisure Centre in Station Road. **(TN28 8BB**)  The theme this year is **English Country Garden**, which can be interpreted in any way you like, it doesn't matter, just come and enjoy the fun.
+The Parade Assembly Point will the Car Park at the entrance to the Marsh Academy Leisure Centre in Station Road. **(TN28 8BB**)  The theme for 2020 will be Nursery Rhymes, which can be interpreted in any way you like, it doesn't matter, just come and enjoy the fun.
+This theme has been chosen to link in the 200th Anniversary of New Romney's Old School and various events will be taking place there during the year.
+Check out their website: [www.newromneyoldschooltrust](www.newromneyoldschooltrust)

 Over 300 people usually take part, both groups and individuals, anyone can be involved and entrants normally include:

 * Marching Bands
 * Samba Band